Remper/hls/README.md

-# hls
+# HTTP Live Streaming Java implementation
-HTTP Live Streaming
+This is still work in progress, although all of the critical components are already implemented.